Bio-Rad: Q4 Earnings Snapshot - WTOP News

 For the year, the company reported net income of $759.9 million, or $27.85 per share, swinging to a profit in the period.
 Revenue was reported as $2.58 billion.

-Bio-Rad shares have dropped 5% since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $295.05, a drop of 14% in the last 12 months.
+Bio-Rad shares have fallen 3.5% since the beginning of the year.
+In the final minutes of trading on Thursday, shares hit $292.42, a decline of slightly more than 6% in the last 12 months.

 Copyright © 2026 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.